alpaddesai/IntroWebDevHealthCareProject/README.md

-# Introduction to Web Development Project in HealthCare
+# Introduction to Web Development Project in Health Care

 The project provides an introduction to a web development project in health care.
 Confidential information is not displayed.
 All images are custom by Alpa D Desai